xuankimtran/docs-1/pages/katalon-studio/docs/docker.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/katalon-docker-image/KS-DOCKER-Katalon-docker-image.png" width="70%" alt="KDI in the Docker app">

-If you want to check which version of Google Chrome and Mozilla Firefox the KDI supports, copy and paste the following command in the **Terminal**:
+To check which Chrome and Firefox versions are supported by KDI, copy and paste the following command in the **Terminal**:

 ``` groovy
 docker run -t --rm katalonstudio/katalon cat /katalon/version